cmsodi/satdh/articles/launching-into-future-importance-spaceports/index.md

 ## A few insights

-- Patel, Manish, and Herman Haeusler.
+- Patel, Manish and Herman Haeusler.
 "Spaceport infrastructure for the emerging space economy."
 Acta Astronautica 156 (2019): 1-12.

-- Lappas, Vaios, and Mattia Perren.
+- Lappas, Vaios and Mattia Perren.
 "Spaceport sustainability: challenges and opportunities."
 Journal of Cleaner Production 270 (2020): 122469.

-- Stojčić, Davor, Svjetlana Srhoj, and Nevenka Čavlek.
+- Stojčić, Davor, Svjetlana Srhoj and Nevenka Čavlek.
 "Spaceports as a driver for regional development."
 Geographica Pannonica 23, no. 2 (2019): 69-82.

 -
-  Johnson, Mark, and Yvonne Cheng.
-Artificial Intelligence and Space Exploration: Past, Present, and Future.
+  Johnson, Mark and Yvonne Cheng.
+Artificial Intelligence and Space Exploration: Past, Present and Future.
 CRC Press, 2021.

 - Beattie, Donald.
 Human Spaceflight: From Mars to the Stars.
 Springer, 2019.